csi-lk/visual-regression-how-to/examples/responsive-static-site/README.md

 # Responsive Static Sites

-> How to visual regression test static sites responsivley using Percy.io
+> How to visual regression test static sites responsively using Percy.io

 This is just a simple html / css file with a responsive table in it that we're going to snapshot